Easy, fresh and nutritious!

-Baby constipation - This is a quite common problem that many parents are faced with at some point during a baby's first year.
+Constipation in babies is quite a common and heartbreaking problem that many parents are faced with at some point during a baby's first year of life.

 It occurs more with bottle fed babies or with babies who are just being introduced to solids.
 An exclusively breastfed baby almost never gets constipated but might however still get constipated with the introduction of solids.